 Posterior cruciate ligament (PCL) injuries make up between 3 and 20 percent of all knee ligament injuries.
-However, PCL injuries are often left diagnosed.
+However, PCL injuries are often left undiagnosed.
 Why it is left undiagnosed and untreated is because the PCL is not well understood.
 Listen to this research: